 Finish: Gayle Moor, Nr Ribblehead, Yorkshire Dales

-Summary: A beautiful riverside walk along the Ribble to reach its source high in the fells of the Yorkshire Dales, near Ribblehead, passing below the three peaks of Ingelborough, Whernside and Pen-y-ghent along the way.
+Summary: A beautiful riverside walk along the Ribble to reach its source high in the fells of the Yorkshire Dales, near Ribblehead, passing below the three peaks of Ingleborough, Whernside and Pen-y-ghent along the way.
 The Ribble Valley has a fascinating history with evidence of Roman roads, ancient abbeys, 14th century halls and numerous landmarks from the industrial revolution, many of which have been incorporated into the route.
 The route is fully way-marked with the Ribble Way logo making it easy to follow.
 At Horton-in-Ribblesdale, the Pen-y-ghent Cafe maintains a log book for those completing the walk.

 A Pennine Journey